SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/cf/install-mock-server-cf.md

 ## Prerequisite

 * You have completed the Remote Service Integration tutorial.
-* You have deployed the mock server was deployed in the SAP BTP, Cloud Foundry runtime.
+* You have deployed the mock server in the SAP BTP, Cloud Foundry runtime.
 * You have created a destination using the following steps [here](../../../remote-service/install-mock-server/install-mock-server-cf.md).

 ## Redeploy the Mock Server Application